onap/integration/docs/docs_E2E_network_slicing.rst

         - **NSMF**: Fixes in NSI termination issues to support OOF interaction for NSI termination query and added subnet Type support for respective TN Domain
         - **AN NSSMF**: Fixes for different termination scenarios in Option 1
         - **CN NSSMF**: Bug fixes in shared allocate flow, modify flow and terminate flow
-        - Slice Profile alignement with NSSMF
+        - Slice Profile alignment with NSSMF
     (d) NSMF based TN Slices (TN-FH, TN-MH are created by NSMF) - Work flow changes to support this approach

 - **OOF**